argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 0.0.0 - Test patterns.
+Tensor pattern generation - Version 1.0.0 -  Brief tensor / SDL demo - red / mod

 These patterns output as UDP to the tensor wall.
-There are no previews in this version.
+There is a preview window using SDL.

 Build instructions: